Looking to get into modding game assets like heads, hair, armor, weapons, etc.?

 (4.1 or whatever version of Blender you are using)

 Now we need to edit its configuration in Blender.
-To to Edit -> Preferences -> Add-ons.
-Use the search box for bg3 and it should be here.
-Expand it with the little arrow and enter here the path to the divine.exe inside your LSLIB directory.
+Go to Edit -> Preferences -> Add-ons.
+Use the search box to search for dos or bg3 and it should appear.
+Expand it with the little arrow, and enter the path to the divine.exe inside your LSLIB directory.

-- Necessary plugin for settings involved with export (i.e. Export Order of meshes, LOD Level/Distance, and some options for mesh type)
+- Adds settings involved with export (i.e. Export Order of meshes, LOD Level/Distance, and some options for mesh type)

 - Github page says for Blender 2.79 but it can be used with current versions